 As a feminist political theorist, her research interests engage work in the areas of women and politics, the politics of reproductive and genetic technologies, maternal political theory, sex and gender identity, and the nexus between complexity theory and trans-corporeality.
 Her interdisciplinary interests span and integrate studies in political theory, feminist theory, law, and public policy.
 She has recently joined the national academic conversation concerning online education with a recently published e-book chapter titled “Beyond College in a Can: Teaching with Integrity and the Problem of Online Academia.”
 She is one of five co-editors of the newly developed, Sage journal, Sexuality, Media, and Society.

 Joshua Langberg, Ph.D.

 Associate Dean of Research

-As Associate Dean of Research, Scott leads the Office of Research in the College, which is responsible for pre-award and post-award management of proposals and grants.
-Scott’s office should be your first point of contact when you consider pursuing a funding opportunity.
+As Associate Dean of Research, Josh leads the Office of Research in the College, which is responsible for pre-award and post-award management of proposals and grants.
+Josh’s office should be your first point of contact when you consider pursuing a funding opportunity.
 He is responsible for identifying grant opportunities, fostering and facilitating multi-investigator/multi-discipline proposals.
-In addition, Scott is involved in resource allocation for scholarly activities including HEETF, the PeRQ program, indirect-cost return, start-up expenses, and other local funding sources.
+In addition, Josh is involved in resource allocation for scholarly activities including the SEED and Catalyst awards, HEETF, the PeRQ, UROP and Baldacci programs, indirect-cost return, start-up expenses, and other local funding sources.

 James Mays, Ph.D.